Aeonovyli/aeonovyli.github.io/page11.md

 ## Common questions

 ##### Isn't this just about security?
 Google frames it as protecting users from malicious apps.
 But Android already has Google Play Protect scanning, runtime permissions, sandboxing, and user warnings for sideloaded apps.
-This isn't s[...]
+This isn't security — it's control.
+Real security doesn't require developers to hand over government IDs and signing keys to a corporation.
 ##### Will this actually affect me?
 If you've ever installed an app from outside the Play Store — an ad blocker, a custom launcher, an app from F-Droid, a beta version, an enterprise tool — yes.
-After September 2026, those apps [...]
+After September 2026, those apps won't install unless the developer has registered with Google.
 ##### What about the "advanced user flow" Google mentioned?
 In November 2025, Google vaguely mentioned a possible "advanced flow" for experienced users.
 No details, no commitments, no timeline.
-Even if implemented, requiring users to jump through extra hoo[...]
+Even if implemented, requiring users to jump through extra hoops to exercise basic device ownership rights is a restriction, not a solution.
 ##### Does the EU actually read complaint emails?
 Yes.
 The DMA team is actively enforcing against Big Tech — they've already opened proceedings against Apple, Google, and Meta.
 Volume of complaints directly influences enforcement priority.
-Your[...]
+Your email gets logged and counted.
+The DMA has real teeth: fines up to 10% of global turnover.
 ##### I'm not in the EU.
 Can I still help?
 Absolutely.
 Share on social media.
 If you're a developer, refuse the early access program and distribute via F-Droid or direct APK.
-If you're in a country with competition authorities, file a comp[...]
+If you're in a country with competition authorities, file a complaint there too.
+EU enforcement sets global precedent.
 ##### What are the alternatives?
 For users: Support custom ROMs (LineageOS, GrapheneOS, CalyxOS), use F-Droid for open-source apps, and make your voice heard before September 2026.